CraftAcademyLabs/ca_course_v2/week_10/material/01_web_101/08_2_author_as_an_associated_resource.md

 (0 rows)
 ```

-Now, the problem with this is that we WILL need the id of the author if we want to be able to Insert a row inot the `books` table.
-Hmm...
-How about this?
+Now, the problem with this is that we WILL need the id of the author if we want to be able to Insert a row into the `books` table.
+Hmm..., how about this?

 ```sql
 books_api=> INSERT INTO authors (name) VALUES ('T. Ochman') ON CONFLICT (name) DO UPDATE SET name = excluded.name RETURNING id;